The Great Pottery Throw Down on More 4 – everything you need to know

 The Great Pottery Throw Down comes from the same mould of television as The Great British Bake Off, challenging a group of normal people to compete at doing something very wholesome and charming.

-And, like the baking show, it made the move from the BBC to Channel 4.
+And, like the baking show, it made the move from the BBC to Channel 4, with its latest series landing on More4.
 Here’s everything you need to know…

 Contents